 When Charles returned, Camilla was engaged to Andrew Parker Bowles.
 They married on July 4, 1973.
-Andrew had previously dated Prince Charles’ sister, Princess Anne.
+Andrew had previously dated King Charles’ sister, Princess Anne.
 Camilla and Arthur had two children: Tom and Lauren.
-Charles and Camilla remained close during this time, with Prince Charles even becoming Tom’s godfather.
+Charles and Camilla remained close during this time, with Charles even becoming Tom’s godfather.

 Diana Enters The Picture

-Lady Diana Spencer and Prince Charles met through Diana’s sister, Sarah, in 1977.
-Prince Charles and Sarah actually dated for a brief period.
-Prince Charles and Diana began dating in 1980.
+Lady Diana Spencer and Charles met through Diana’s sister, Sarah, in 1977.
+King Charles and Sarah actually dated for a brief period.
+He and Diana began dating in 1980.
 They got engaged in Feb.
 1981 and married in a lavish royal wedding at St. Paul’s Cathedral in London on July 29, 1981.

 Camilla attended the wedding, and Diana admitted that she looked for Charles’ ex in the audience.
 “I knew [Camilla] was there, of course.
 I looked for her,” Diana later told biographer Andrew Morton in audiotapes, which were later transcribed for his book, Diana: Her True Story — In Her Own Words.
 “So walking down the aisle, I spotted Camilla, pale gray, veiled pillbox hat, saw it all, her son Tom standing on a chair.
 To this day you know — vivid memory.”

 After the birth of Prince Harry, Princess Diana and King Charles’ marriage continued to deteriorate.
 He and Camilla reportedly began having an affair in 1986, according to Sally Bedell Smith’s biography of Charles, Prince Charles: The Passions and Paradoxes of an Improbable Life.